Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Application to global sea-surface temperature data

-To account for spatial covariance non-stationarity, we use a local modelling approach by partitioning the spatial domain and fitting a separate model within each region.
-Our partition is the ISEA Aperture 3 Hexagon (ISEA3H) discrete global grid (DGG) at resolution~5, which contains 2,432 equally-sized hexagonal cells.
-We model the dependence structure within each hexagon using the Gaussian process model of Section~\ref{sec:GP}, with unknown range parameter, $\rho$, process standard deviation, $\sigma$, and measurement-error standard deviation, $\tau$.
-Therefore, within each cell, we estimate three unknown parameters, $\vec{\theta} \equiv (\rho, \sigma, \tau)'$.
-We adopt a moving-window approach \citep{Haas_1990_moving_window, Haas_1990_moving_window_lognormal, Castro-Camilo_2020_local_estimation} to parameter estimation, whereby the parameter estimates for a given cell are obtained using both the data within that cell and the data within its neighbouring cells.
+To account for nonstationarity, we take a local modelling approach by partitioning the spatial domain and fitting a separate model within each region.
+Our partitioning is the ISEA Aperture 3 Hexagon (ISEA3H) discrete global grid (DGG) at resolution~5, which contains 2432 equally-sized hexagonal cells.
+We model the dependence structure within each hexagon using the Gaussian process model of Section~\ref{sec:GP}, with unknown range parameter, $\rho$, process standard deviation, $\sigma$, and measurement-error standard deviation, $\sigma_\epsilon$.
+Therefore, within each cell, we estimate three parameters, $\vec{\theta} \equiv (\rho, \sigma, \sigma_\epsilon)'$.
+We adopt a moving-window approach \citep{Haas_1990_moving_window, Haas_1990_moving_window_lognormal, Kuusela_Stein_2018, Castro-Camilo_2020_local_estimation} to parameter estimation, whereby the parameter estimates for a given cell are obtained using both the data within that cell and the data within its neighbouring cells.
 We refer to a cell and its neighbours as a cell cluster; the left panel of Figure~\reffsupp{fig:SST:clustering} shows an example of two cell clusters.
-This moving-window approach makes large-scale trends more apparent, facilitates the exploration of covariance non-stationarity, and it makes estimation both more efficient (through the use of more data), as well as possible in unobserved cells, provided that neighbouring cells contain data.
-In total, there are 2,161 cell clusters that contain data to make inference with, and these clusters contain a median number of $2,769$ observed locations, and a maximum of $12,591$ observed locations; the right panel of Figure~\ref{fig:SST:clustering} shows a histogram of the number of observed locations for all cell clusters.
+This moving-window approach makes large-scale trends more apparent and allows us to obtain estimates in unobserved cells, provided that neighbouring cells contain data.
+In total, there are 2161 cell clusters that contain data; these clusters contain a median number of 2769 observed locations, and a maximum of 12591 observed locations; the right panel of Figure~\reff{fig:SST:clustering} shows a histogram of the number of observed locations for all cell clusters.